20 Colleges with Cheap Out-of-State Tuition in 2023

 New England Board of Higher Education

-This program, often called Tuition Break, is run by the NEBHE-New England Board of Higher Education and offers students the chance to enroll in more than 700 undergraduate and graduate programs at a discounted rate.
+This program, often called Tuition Break, offers students the chance to enroll in more than 700 undergraduate and master’s programs at a discounted rate.
 Participating in the program are 82 public colleges and universities throughout six states.
 The typical student saves $7,200 each year.

 States involved: